 Secondly, be sure to target the audience to which you send your e-mail.
 Otherwise, your efforts will not lead to the results you want.
 In-depth knowledge of your recipients will tell you he right approach to the information you will share, especially which I comes to special offers.

-Customizing your campaign
+6) Customizing your email campaign

 As you are familiar with your audience and have been given access to their personal information, you will be able to personalize your e-mails.
 This marketing strategy will help your recipients feel as though they are not just a simple address on a list of many.